deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 Omni also maintains valid pubkeys in its {{green:1-of-2}} or {{green:1-of-3}} structures, so all Omni P2MS outputs can also be spent (again, in theory).

 A number of minor protocols, using identifiers such as `CHANCECO` (Chancecoin), `TB0001`, `TEST01` and `METROXMN`, also leverage P2MS for data carrying purposes.
+Additionally, several protocols employ a hybrid approach, using `OP_RETURN` outputs for protocol identification while using P2MS outputs for the actual data payload, a pattern that combines explicit signalling with larger storage capacity (including "Protocol 47930", `RT`, `CLIPPERZ`).
 Beyond protocol-based approaches, P2MS has also been used for generic data storage, with notable examples including the Bitcoin whitepaper PDF and Wikileaks Cablegate files.

 ## Introduction